jcockhren/learning-sql/README.md

 24. Provide a query that shows the most purchased track of 2013.
 25. Provide a query that shows the top 5 most purchased tracks over all.
 26. Provide a query that shows the top 3 best selling artists.
+27. Provide a query that shows the most purchased Media Type.